The Sustainability Committee

 Green Impact Award

-In 2020, Wolfson achieved a Gold Impact Award for environmental performance and for promoting sustainability.
+In 2022, Wolfson achieved a Green Impact Platinum Award for environmental performance and for promoting sustainability, which followed a Gold Impact Award in 2020.